Building and checking R source packages for Windows.

 2. Check the package on your platform (using R CMD check).

-3. If the package passes the checks under your platform, upload it using passive ftp in binary mode (login as anonymous) to the directory R-release (for R-2.7.0) on ftp://win-builder.r-project.org/.
-Passive ftp can be performed with recent ftp clients (but not the Windows internal one) and using Browsers (such as Mozilla-alikes and IE) for the upload.
+3. If the package passes the checks under your platform, upload it using passive ftp in binary mode (login as anonymous) to the directories mentioned above on ftp://win-builder.r-project.org/.
+Passive ftp can be performed with recent ftp clients (but not the Windows internal one) for the upload.

 As an alternative, you can try out the upload page.